FAQs

 - 13

-You can, but I don't recommend it.
+You can, but we don't recommend it.

-If you do, re-apply away from sex to give the hyaluronic acid moisturizer the opportunity to work (restore
+If you do, re-apply away from sex to give the hyaluronic acid moisturizer the opportunity to work (restore natural moisturize into the cells of vulva and vaginal wall.)

-Use a pH-friendly lubricant for sexual activity; pleasure & fun (with or without a partner!)
++ Remember to use a pH-friendly lubricant for sexual activity; pleasure & fun (with or without a partner!)

 - 14

-It can be used by your daughter (especially if she is on the pill or post-partum), your friend if
+It can be used by your daughter (especially if she is on the pill or postpartum), your friend if

 she is going through cancer treatments, your mom (please tell your mom!
 It keeps me awake at night

-thinking about how many mothers and grandmothers are uncomfortable when they sit or move...or who
+thinking about how many mothers and grandmothers are uncomfortable when they sit or move...or whoare NOT moving because of vaginal dryness/vaginal atrophy!)

 - 15